rdviii/ai-policy/ai-policy-2025.md

 1. Read _a lot_ -- news, contemporary nonfiction books, SF.
 1. Do not share your personal or private information with an AI.
 1. Do not use an AI as a counselor or therapist.
+1. Do not become emotionally involved with an AI.
 1. Look for classical solutions when the problem is important.

 ### Recommendations for Instructors & Mentors